nopdotcom/streisand/README.md

        ./streisand
 3. Follow the prompts to choose your provider, the physical region for the server, and its name.
 You will also be asked to enter API information.
 4. Once login information and API keys are entered, Streisand will begin spinning up a new remote server.
-5. Wait for the setup to complete (this usually takes around ten minutes) and look for the corresponding files in the 'generated-docs' folder in the Streisand repository directory.
+5. Wait for the setup to complete (this usually takes around 25 minutes) and look for the corresponding files in the 'generated-docs' folder in the Streisand repository directory.
 The HTML file will explain how to connect to the Gateway over SSL, or via the Tor hidden service.
 All instructions, files, mirrored clients, and keys for the new server can then be found on the Gateway.
 You are all done!

 ### Running Streisand to Provision Localhost (Advanced) ###